-Vinegar is an acetic acid solution that results from a fermentation process when yeast and bacteria are added to any number of foods and beverages that contain carbohydrates including wine, apples, pears, berries, melons, honey, beer, molasses, sorghum, coconut, beer, potatoes, maple syrup, grains, whey, beets, and malt.
-Yeast is first added to these foods or beverages, and the microorganisms turn the sugar in them into alcohol.
-The next step in the process involves the addition of a bacterium called Acetobacter, which converts alcohol to acetic acid.
+Vinegar is an acetic acid solution that results from a fermentation process; yeast and bacteria are added to any number of foods and beverages that contain carbohydrates, including apples.
+Yeast is first added to these foods or beverages, and the microorganisms turn the sugar into alcohol.
+The next step in the process involves the addition of a bacterium called Acetobacter, which converts alcohol into acetic acid.

 Many people like the idea of using all-natural, non-toxic apple cider vinegar as a home remedy for various ailments because it is inexpensive and generally considered safe when used appropriately.
 Vinegar has proven health benefits for some conditions, but it is ineffective for others.
 It is an ancient remedy.
 Hippocrates used vinegar to fight infections, treat wounds, and help alleviate coughs.
 Continue reading to learn all about ACV myths and facts.

 Apple cider vinegar can help you lose a little weight.
 In a study of overweight adults, those who drank 1 or 2 tablespoons of vinegar diluted in a beverage lost weight more quickly compared those who did not drink vinegar.
 They also reduced belly fat.
 But the effects were modest.
 If your goal is weight loss, drinking a couple of tablespoons of vinegar diluted in warm water may help nudge you in the right direction.
 But remember, the cornerstones of any effective weight loss plan are to eat a reduced calorie diet and to increase your level of physical activity.

 Apple Cider Vinegar Lowers Blood Sugar